Monday, September 10, 2018

 “When the paddle reaches the breast, it slows,” Dr. Vierra said.
 “This gives staff time for proper positioning.
 As soon as the optimal compression for the best image quality is reached, the paddle stops.
 That means women feel only as much pressure as is necessary to get a good image.”

 The American Cancer Society recommends that women age 45 to 54 get mammograms every year.
 Women 55 and older may choose to switch to every two years.
-To schedule your mammogram, call 573.348.6161.
+To schedule your mammogram, call the Lake Regional Imaging Center at 573.348.6161.